Jets take Alabama DT Williams with 3rd pick

+"You combine the technique, you combine the instincts, you combine the athletic ability, I think he has the parts and pieces to be a really good player," general manager Mike Maccagnan said.

+Maccagnan spoke to several teams before the draft and on the clock about a potential trade, but he said "there was never an offer" that tempted him.
+Williams was believed to be the second-rated player on their draft board, behind Bosa.

-The pass-rushing Allen would've filled a pressing need, but general manager Mike Maccagnan felt Williams' value was too high to pass up.
+The pass-rushing Allen would've filled a pressing need, but Maccagnan felt Williams' value was too high to pass up.
 Sound familiar?

 In 2015, the Jets felt the same way about defensive end Leonard Williams (no relation) when he unexpectedly fell to them with the sixth pick.
 Williams and Williams are now teammates, playing under new defensive coordinator Gregg Williams.